tristanbettany/WaysOfWorking/README.md

 Git Flow should be used where acceptable to improve collaboration on projects in the team and make deployments easier to manage.

-More details on Git flow caqn be found here - https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow
+More details on Git flow can be found here - https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow

 ## Pull Requests